 From there it was a simple matter of about 5 km on the tar to arrive at le Caylar.
 We drank the last of our water, gritted our teeth and set off.

-The causse gave way to fields of golden wheat and lentils as green as moss.
+The causse gave way to fields of golden wheat, and lentils as green as moss.
 Then the road executed a couple of fancy bends going over a rise before we finally left the GR and cruised into the main street.
 It was about 2 pm and we were exhausted.

 The first thing we saw was a little pizzeria/restaurant full of diners, some of them outside under umbrellas.
 We went in to ask the man at the desk whether there was a bar in the village and he said yes, further up the street, but it was closed on Mondays.